Lex-DRL/ComfyUI-StringConstructor/README.md

 ### Implementation details for programmers

-Internally, just a built-in `str.format_map()` is called with keyword arguments from the passed Format-Dict, which is literally just a dict _(and it's expected to have only string keys)_.
+Internally in the main `String Formatter` node, just a built-in `str.format_map()` is called with keyword arguments from the passed Format-Dict, which is literally just a dict _(and it's expected to have only string keys)_.

 So any "complex" formatting patterns are available, too (like `{float_value:.3f}`). `Add ANY to Format-Dict` node is there for exactly that.